 The entropy was introduced by Shannon in \cite{Shannon, Shannon1949}.
-The Shannon entropy is so applicable in statistics and broadly applying in many other fields like mathematics, physics, computer science, economics, etc. Jaynes has explained the maximum entropy principle in \cite{Jaynes} since $1957$, which has many advantages like being unbias, suitable for small sample size, no need for strong assumptions, etc. The maximum entropy concept is an applied way to find the unknown distribution of a real data set.
+The Shannon entropy is applicable in statistics and broadly used in many other fields like mathematics, physics, computer science, economics, etc. Jaynes explained the maximum entropy principle in \cite{Jaynes} since $1957$, which has many advantages like being unbias, suitable for small sample sizes, no need for strong assumptions, etc. The maximum entropy concept is an applied way to find the unknown distribution of a data set.
 It gets a compatible distribution for available information.
-In this manner, we use the maximum entropy principle to approximate margins here, and also joint distribution to make a comparison with the result that comes from the maximum copula entropy. \\ In the following, we describe how to find univariate maximum copula entropy according to Shannon, which is useful to get marginal functions.
-Then the bivariate function will be presented. \cite{Shannon} introduced Shannon entropy for random variable $X$ in continuous case as a differential entropy:
+In this manner, we use the maximum entropy principle to approximate margins and joint distribution. \\ In the following, we describe how to find univariate maximum copula entropy according to the Shannon, which is useful for getting marginal functions.
+Then, the bivariate function is presented.
+The Shannon entropy for random variable $X$ in the continuous case is the differential entropy as follows:

 where $\mathbb{S}_X$ is univariate support set, and $f_X(x)$ is its density function.
 The next step is to add some constraints.
-Kagan et al. \cite{Kagan} has extended some conditions on the entropy.
+Kagan et al. \cite{Kagan} extended some conditions on the entropy.
 So, some mandatory and optional constraints have to be defined on the univariate density function:

-where $k$ is the number of optional constraints, $m_i(x)$ for $j=1,\ldots,k$ is known based on the available set of data whose corresponding functions are $g_i(X)$.
-The first condition guarantees the result to be a valid statistical density.
+where $k$ is the number of optional constraints, $m_i(x)$ for $j=1,\ldots,k$ are known based on the available data whose corresponding functions are $g_i(X)$.
+The first condition guarantees the result is a valid statistical density.
 The Lagrange function for this case is:

-After differentiating and setting to zero, the final univariate maximum entropy is gotten as below:
+After differentiating and setting it to zero, the final univariate maximum entropy is as below:

-So, we briefly expiated how to get maximum entropy function for the case with one variable, and it is helpful in the proceeding while considering joint distribution function based on copula.
+So, we briefly expiated how to get the maximum entropy function for the case with one variable.
+That is helpful in the proceeding of joint distribution function based on copula.
 It is worth to describe for the bivariate state because we would like to compare functionally the result of pure entropy function with the outcome of the manner combining with copulas.
 By the way, we will make a joint density function based on the maximum entropy.
-So. the bivariate form of Shannon entropy is:
+So, the bivariate form of Shannon entropy is: